 This is a vintage balance scale.
-The device was made at the Nizhny Tagil Medical Instruments Plant (Russia) in 1961.
-The measuring tool was designed for weights from 0,03 oz.
-(1 g) to 0,7 oz.
-(20 g).
-All this information is on the arms of the balance (photos 3, 4).
-The manufacturer's marking is on the left arm.
+The device was made in Kyiv, Ukraine, in 1967.
+It was a school laboratory scale most likely meant to be used for chemistry lessons.
+The measuring tool was designed for weights from 0,35 oz.
+(10 g) to 7,05 oz.
+(200 g).
+There is a marking 'КФЗ' which stands for Kyiv Findings Factory ('Киевский Фурнитурный Завод').
+All this information is on the arms of the balance (photos 9, 10).

 The balance scale was the first and the simplest mass measuring instrument.
 It was widely used as far back as about 2000 B.C.
 And until 17th century A.D. all the weighing scales only were variations on the balance scale.